Liposomal Encapsulation Technology Enhances Fatigue Treatment

 The essential poly-saturated fatty acids make the phosphatidylcholines, essential phospholipids.
 Liposomal capsules are created by using these phosphatidylcholine fatty acid phospholipids.
 Phospholipids and phosphatidylcholine are both essential to life and they have to be taken into the body.

-There are many benefits derived from phospholipids.
+There are many benefits derived from phospholipids that are beneficial to fatigue treatment.
 The most essential is its astounding anti-aging effect.
-It can decrease total serum lipid and LDL (the bad cholesterol), increase HDL (the good cholesterol), decrease triglyceride and platelet aggregation, amplify red blood cell fluidity, heighten coronary circulation, expand exercise tolerance, increase quality of memory, increase immunity, and improve liver protection and rejuvenation.
+It can decrease total serum lipid and LDL (the bad cholesterol), increase HDL (the good cholesterol), decrease triglyceride and platelet aggregation, amplify red blood cell fluidity, heighten coronary circulation, expand exercise tolerance, increase quality of memory, increase immunity, decrease symptoms of fatigue during fatigue treatment, and improve liver protection and rejuvenation.

-Countless research studies have been conducted on the benefits of phosphatidylcholine (PC).
+Countless research studies have been conducted on the benefits of phosphatidylcholine (PC) and their benefits in fatigue treatment.
 In addition, 500 human studies have been made to prove how PC guards and improves health of the lipids.

 The liver absorbs and combines all the 100 essential enzymes needed for assimilating nutrients.
 The function of the liver is enormous: it filters one-half gallon of blood every minute and breaks down and detoxifies over 10,000 compounds like poisons, hormones, toxins and enzymes every day.
 The liver is guarded by the PC from the toxins.
 It requires 1000 to 2000 mg of PC daily to guard the liver from injuries caused by alcohol.
 Taking PC one day before exposure to radiation can protect the body against its harmful effects.